 Note: Mechanical equipment will never run at 100% average capacity.

-As you develop a preventive maintenance program, you want all of your high-priority pieces of equipment on a preventive maintenance schedule.
-Each PM schedule allows facility managers and teams to obtain a better understanding of the most critical tasks at hand for the year.
+As you develop a maintenance program, you want all of your high-priority pieces of equipment on a maintenance schedule.
+By doing this, facility managers and teams will obtain a better understanding of the most critical tasks at hand for the year.
 It also helps determine the actions required to properly maintain the equipment and the frequency in which they should occur.
-Ultimately, the goal of your preventive maintenance plan should be to prevent as many failures as possible.
+Ultimately, the goal of your mechanical maintenance plan should be to prevent as many failures as possible.

 To start, begin with one piece of equipment and create a schedule for the year.
-Create a preventive maintenance checklist with daily, weekly, monthly, quarterly, bi-annual, and annual tasks based on the manufacturer’s recommendations.
-For example, inspecting HVAC filters happen every three to four weeks, while changing them happen every three to six months.
+Next, create a maintenance checklist with daily, weekly, monthly, quarterly, bi-annual, and annual tasks based on the manufacturer’s recommendations.
+For instance, inspecting HVAC filters happen every three to four weeks, while changing them happen every three to six months.

 Note: It’s best to schedule high-priority items immediately before distributing lower priority tasks to facility members.

-Once your facility team completes their high priority items, schedule out the remainder of tasks with shorter intervals and more frequent cycles (daily, weekly, and monthly tasks).
+Once your facility team completes their high priority items, schedule out the remainder of tasks with shorter intervals and more frequent cycles.

 To stay consistent, budget time for emergency maintenance as well as performing other projects that will likely surface.

-[Discover how preventative, preventive, and predictive maintenance can have a significant impact on your facility’s equipment here!]
+[Discover how preventive and predictive maintenance can have a significant impact on your facility’s equipment here!]

-- When dealing with boiler parts and components, you may want to deploy additional resources such as boiler checklists and logs for the successful maintenance of your systems.
+When dealing with boilers, you may want to deploy additional resources such as boiler checklists and logs for the successful maintenance of your systems.
 Resources such as this aid maintenance crews in lowering operational costs, reducing downtime, and guaranteeing the equipment is inspected, lubricated, and cleaned properly.

-If you’re using a CMMS implementation, companies must prioritize training for core users of the system on how to correctly input inventory items, maintain the bill of materials and parts list, schedule maintenance procedures, and more.
+If you’re using a CMMS, implementation training is key.
+Companies must train core users on how to correctly input inventory items, maintain bill of materials and parts list, schedule maintenance procedures, and more.

-Dedicating time to training employees on preventive maintenance tasks can be vital to ensuring the success of any preventive maintenance program.
-Offering training will help employees understand “how” and “when” maintenance should be completed.
-With adequate training, employees learn to perform maintenance correctly, eliminate time-consuming trial and error, and prevent costly repairs.#PreventiveMaintenance programs are something that shouldn’t be taken lightly.
-So, how can you ensure your pm program is saving you costs in 2020?
-Discover how in @RasMech’s latest article: Click To Tweet
+Dedicating time to training employees on preventive maintenance tasks can be vital to ensuring the success of any maintenance program.
+It also will help employees understand “how” and “when” maintenance should be completed.
+With adequate training, employees learn to perform maintenance correctly, eliminate time-consuming trial and error, and prevent costly repairs.

 When creating any preventive maintenance program, or plan in general, it’s important to ALWAYS analyze and assess the results.
 Most of the time, there’ll be kinks to hammer out to ensure your preventive maintenance program is the best it can be.
 You’ll also want to verify it’s providing the best ROI and efficiency for your mechanical equipment.

-Preventive maintenance programs are something that should not be overlooked.
-They allow companies and employees to understand the ins and outs of their equipment.
+Industrial maintenance programs are something that should not be overlooked.
+Especially when they allow companies and employees to understand the ins and outs of their equipment.
 They also identify which equipment requires more attention, and aid in deciding when to replace systems.